assumptionsoup/guppy_animation_tools/README.md

     export MAYA_ENABLE_VP2_PLUGIN_LOCATOR_LEGACY_DRAW=1

-To create an arc tracer, run the python command:
+To create an arc tracer, select a node you want to trace, then run the python command:

     arcTracer.create()